amineraboun/amineraboun.github.io/_teaching/Strategies-and-Actors-in-Financial-Markets.md

 Evaluation
 ======

+## Evaluation Method
+The evaluation of the course consists of two parts, each accounting for 50% of the final grade:

-* 50% QCM.
-At the end of the course, I will ask you to answer a QCM online composed of 5 to 6 questions per session.
-The questions will be linked to points that  the speaker has emphasized or written in the slide that I will be sharing with you after the end of each session
+* 50% QCM (multiple-choice questions) online submission at the end of the course.
+   - The QCM will consist of 5 to 6 questions per session, focused on the key points that the speaker emphasized during the session or that are clearly stated in the slides.
-* 50% document submission:
+* 50% document analysis submission:
-In the section **Further readings**, you will find a list of documents related to the topic discussed during the course.
-Choose 1 document from this list (1 document in total, not 1 document per session)
-Summarize it in 5 slides maximum.
-It must include at least 1 diagram and the following points An Explanation of the problematic
+   - The second part of the evaluation involves submitting an analysis of a relevant document related to the course topic.
+In the "Further Readings" section, you will find a list of relevant documents from which to choose one for analysis.
+The analysis should be summarized in 5 slides or fewer and should include the following:
+      - An explanation of the problem addressed in the document
-   A clear link to the session
+      - A clear link to the session topic
-   What have you learned?
-   What are the open questions?
+      - What you learned from the document ?
+      - Open questions that remain after analyzing the document
+      - At least one diagram to support your analysis

+## Instructions for 2022-2023
+Please access the QCM via this [link](https://docs.google.com/forms/d/1V2kklTOAGjCYhTRAlC4AB_4OM2PPXg0RdllLzJBtGJ4/edit).

+The first question of the QCM will ask you to upload your document analysis.
+Please ensure that your document analysis is uploaded to the corresponding question in the QCM, and not sent to my by email.
+If you have already sent your analysis by email, please make sure to upload it to the QCM as well, as previous submissions won't be considered.

+> All submissions must be completed by the end of next week, **before midnight on April 9th.**

 Further readings